f0lie/dpd-db/docs/build_db.md

 6. Install [poetry](https://python-poetry.org/docs/) for your operating system

+7. If on Windows, install mingw for gcc to install sqlite3 for the go_modules.

+Use `choco install mingw` ease of install.

+Run `refreshenv` to refresh the environment variables or restart your terminal/vscode.

-7. Install all the dependencies with poetry
+8. Install all the dependencies with poetry.

 ```shell
 poetry install
 ```

-8. Run this once to initialize the project
+9. Run this once to initialize the project.

 ```shell
 poetry run bash scripts/bash/initial_setup_run_once.sh
 ```

-9. Build the database, this can take up to an hour the first time.
+10. Build the database, this can take up to an hour the first time.

 ```shell
 poetry run bash scripts/bash/build_db.sh